-Stan Macel, VCBB Staff, and VCUDA have worked together to update the Northern Borders Regional Commission Capacity Grant Application and Budget.
-Full information and a one-pager plus timeline and budget are included in this packet.
+VCBB Staff and VCUDA updated and submitted the revised the Northern Borders Regional Commission Capacity Grant Application and Budget.
+The proposed amendment was well received and the final paperwork from NBRC is expected this week.
+A one-pager including the timeline and budget are included in this packet.